top of page

 PROFESSIONAL WORK HISTORY

-June 2023 - Present
+June 2023 - July 2024

 DRAGON BOAT BC - CULTURAL PROGRAMS COORDINATOR

 Engagement with local community partners to develop community-based events and programming to promote intercultural understanding between sports and culture.
 Working with Indigenous community leaders to bridge and connect the cultural history of Chinese-Indigenous relations through sports.
-Coordinating and curating cultural exhibitions and musical talents for a large-scale music festival
+Coordinating and curating cultural exhibitions and musical talents for a large-scale music festival.

-December 2019 - Present
+December 2019 - May 2024

 UBC DEPARTMENT OF HISTORY AND DEPARTMENT OF ASIAN STUDIES - TEACHING ASSISTANT